duohub-ai/deepfilter-lambda-container/README.md

 ## Provisioned Concurrency

 With container lambdas, cold starts can be a problem.
-You can pre-warm your Lambda, but it's not the ideal solution.
+You can pre-warm the Lambda with pings, but it does not solve the problem.

 Provisioned concurrency is a feature of AWS Lambda that allows you to reserve a specified number of concurrent executions for your function.
-This can help achieve consistent performance and lower costs by ensuring that your function has the resources it needs to handle requests quickly and efficiently.
+This can help achieve consistent performance by ensuring that the function has the resources it needs to handle requests quickly and efficiently.

 [See More in the AWS Guide](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency)